 Internet users spend more time (3x) consuming live video than any other form of content.
 One reason is that, regardless of the number of viewers, creating a sentiment of intimacy around the experience.
 To put it otherwise: if you go live in front of 100 viewers, you will create 100 unique experiences for 100 different people.

 Customers expect authenticity, a real feeling of your brand and products.
 They expect to be heard and have their questions answered.
 But most of all, they expect a seamless shopping experience.
+One that helps them get a better understanding of your products.
+And the best part is that this applies to any industry.

-How to get started with livestream shopping
+Getting started with livestream shopping

 Choosing the right livestream shopping software